OpenRailAssociation/technical-committee/project-proposals/stage-1/Trainpositioning.md

 ## Are there competing products or projects?
 If there are, please explain how the proposed projects differentiates.

 Not that we know of.

 ## What standards does the project implement or rely on?
 How are they related to other existing standards?

 Topology and navigability is also defined by several other railway related standards.
 But they are very loosely related.
+Examples include: RailTopoModel, RailSystemModel, railML, RINF.

 ## What is the tech stack of the project?
 Name the major programming languages and frameworks which are used.

-C#.NET
+- **Primary language**: Rust (1.91.1+), used for all performance-critical computation, the CLI, and the web server.
+- **Key Rust libraries**: geo-rs and proj4rs (geospatial calculations), rstar (R-tree spatial indexing), petgraph (graph algorithms for Viterbi decoding), axum (embedded web server for path review), Apache Arrow / Polars (data processing), rust-embed (bundling web assets into the binary).
+- **Python bindings**: PyO3 + Maturin expose the core library as a native Python extension (`tp-lib` on PyPI), requiring Python 3.12+.
+- **.NET bindings**: csbindgen + System.Text.Json, published as the `TpLib` NuGet package (net8.0).
+- **Frontend (embedded)**: Leaflet.js (JavaScript) for the browser-based interactive path review map; the web assets are compiled into the binary at build time with no separate Node.js build step.
+- **Packaging**: Cargo for Rust, Maturin/pip for Python, Docker for containerised deployment.

 ## What is the project's plan for growing in maturity if accepted within the OpenRail Association?